- The importance of finding breast cancer early

 If you think you are at higher risk for developing breast cancer, talk to your doctor about what is known about these tests and their potential benefits, limitations, and harms.
 Then decide together what is best for you.

-For more information on imaging tests for early detection and diagnosis of breast diseases, refer to the separate American Cancer Society document, Mammograms and Other Breast Imaging Procedures.
+For more information on imaging tests for early detection and diagnosis of breast diseases, see our document Mammograms and Other Breast Imaging Procedures.